BVI Yacht Charters

 Explore the Baths National Park

-If you’re a strong swimmer, visit this natural wonder by boat and swim ashore to explore the maze of natural rock formations on Virgin Gorda during your BVI sailing vacation.
+If you’re a strong swimmer, visit this natural wonder by boat and swim ashore to explore the maze of natural rock formations on Virgin Gorda during your BVI sailing holiday.
 Enjoy a meal at the Top of the Baths restaurant.

 Weather insights